adflanders/ComputationalMath/README.md

 # Machine Precision Error and Calculus

-Repo for Adam Flanders, enrolled in Math 4610 - Fundamentals of Computational Mathematics
+A collection of programs I used and made in college for courses in Computational Mathematics

 ## Software Manual